9/11 Memorial Glade

 On February 26, 1993, at 12:18 p.m., a small cell of terrorists, with links to a local radical mosque and broader Islamist terror networks, detonated about 1,200 pounds of explosives in a rental van in the underground parking garage at the World Trade Center.
-The terrorists fled the area after setting the bomb to explode.
-The explosion created a five-story crater in the sub-grade levels of the towers and undermined the floor of an adjoining hotel.
+The explosion created a five-story, 150-feet-wide crater in the sub-grade levels of the towers and undermined the floor of an adjoining hotel.
+It was filled with 4,000 tons of rubble.

 More than 1,000 people were injured, including 88 firefighters, 35 police officers, and an emergency medical services worker.
 About 50,000 people evacuated from the WTC complex.